thespad/thespad.github.io/content/posts/adding-spamhaus-drop-list-to-unifi-gateway/index.md

 }
 ```

 There's some additional information about the `config.gateway.json` on the [Unifi support site](https://help.ui.com/hc/en-us/articles/215458888-UniFi-USG-Advanced-Configuration-Using-config-gateway-json).
 If you *do* already have a custom `config.gateway.json` then just add the address group to it.
+Note that changes made via this method *do not* show up in the UI and any changes you *do* make to those objects via the UI will just get overwritten by the settings in the `config.gateway.json`.

 Now that we have something in place to override the controller config, we can inject the DROP list IP ranges into it.
 Now, unfortunately the DROP list is published as a text file, with comments, and that makes things fiddly because we need clean JSON.
 There *is* a JSON file but it only lists ASNs and Unifi can't provision firewall rules based on ASN.